 Have you ever wondered how much power you're actually getting from your inverter?
 Many people think that once they connect their solar panels and batteries to an inverter, they’re automatically using 100% of the power being generated.
 But that’s not always the case.
 This is where inverter efficiency comes into play.
+Its efficiency plays a major role in determining real-world inverter performance and how much usable power you actually receive.

 Think of your inverter like a translator—its job is to convert the DC (direct current) electricity from your solar panels or batteries into AC (alternating current) power that your appliances can use.
 And like any translator, it’s not always perfect.
 Some energy gets lost in the process.